LeeMoofon0222/LeeMoofon0222/README.md

 A 19-years-old student studying in Taiwan
 - 🌱 I’m a Full-Stack engineer focus on Website, Mobile App and Game Design
 - 📚 Recently learning Algorithms and Data structures
-- 🔭 Currently studing in NTUT (Department of Intelligent Automation Engineering) forth grade
+- 🔭 Currently studing in NTUT (Department of Intelligent Automation Engineering) fifth grade
 - - - - - - - -
 ### Language and tools
 <p>